abatten/common-envelope-analysis/scripts/README.md

 --angularmomentum: Create an angular momentum plot
 --thermal: Create a thermal energy plot
 --massloss: Create a mass loss and mass loss rate plot
+--posvel: Create a positions and velocities plot
+--gravodrag: Create plot of Gravitational drag

 #### Optionals
 --smoothed: Find NaN's in energy file and replace them.